The digital and the augmented will increasingly merge with the analog

 What is the added value of incorporating augmented reality into your work?

 ER: AR expands the 3D real world into the next dimension.
 There is not even a size limit.
 Even if the output is still only seen on mobiles or iPads, the impression is of a huge space on top of reality.
 What’s more, users don’t need any extra equipment.
 You can have AR with you wherever you go — it’s available on a mobile phone, which most people carry around with them anyway.
 We experiment with „AR-rooms“ every time we do a new art project.
 At Ars Electronica 2019, we crossed the street from the gallery this way, using something like an AR-bridge.
-Connect a bluetooth box & you can see & hear it all.
+Connect a Bluetooth box & you can see & hear it all.

-GD: For me, as musician and composer, it mainly means that the viewer has the opportunity to fully experience the audiovisual art of STATION ROSE.
+GD: For me, as a musician and composer, it mainly means that the viewer has the opportunity to fully experience the audiovisual art of STATION ROSE.
 With AR, we can link recordings of live audiovisual concerts and studio sessions with the image that was selected as the trigger for the augmentation, and thus let the audience participate like in a live concert.
 Augmented Reality connects real life with cyberspace, creating another world.

 How do you see the future of digital art / augmented reality in the art space?